If an illiterate is told that electricity is a good thing, but is never taught that it can electrocute him, he’s in a worse off state.

 – Matthew 12:29

-The strong man of this world is the devil and Christ has broken into his house, bound him up, and now those souls that were held captive in sin are being set free.
+The strong man of this world is the devil and Christ has broken into his house, bound him up, and now those souls that were held captive in sin are being set free… DAILY!
+The total number of souls won over for Christ increases every day.

-After the disciples returned from preaching the Gospel, the Bible say,
+After the disciples returned from preaching the Gospel, the Bible says,

 Jesus answered them, “I saw Satan fall like lightning from heaven.